The absolute best way to get around Iceland is by driving. But renting a car can feel overwhelming.

 You won't find last minute deals in Summer in Iceland.
 As soon as your date are decided, book the car!

-Most car rental companies in Iceland are based in the capital city Reykjavik or at the Keflavik international Airport.
+Most car rental companies in Iceland are based in the capital city Reykjavik or at the Keflavik international Airport, and a little in Akureyri:

 Car rental at Iceland Airport - Keflavik

-- BEST FOR - those who want to start their road trip right away and head into the beautiful Icelandic nature, the best option is to rent your car at the Keflavik airport
+- BEST FOR - those who want to start their road trip right away and head into the beautiful Icelandic nature

 - PROS - Large choice of companies, no need to drive in town, you can head straight for the ring road